Dan4ik7/Guides/README.md

        from:
        - {}
    ```
-   - **Why?** Without this rule, the NGINX ingress controller will block incoming traffic on port `5432`, preventing external clients from connecting to PostgreSQL.
+   -  Without this rule, the NGINX ingress controller will block incoming traffic on port `5432`, preventing external clients from connecting to PostgreSQL.

 3. Save and exit the editor.